laminas/laminas-hydrator/docs/book/v3/strategies/datetime-immutable-formatter-strategy.md

 ## Example

-The following example shows the hydration for a class with a property.
+The following example demonstrates hydration for a class with a property.

-An example class which represents a music album with a release date.
+An example class which represents a music album with a release date:

 ```php
 class Album